David L. Weaver-Zercher

 - Ph.D., 1997, University of North Carolina at Chapel Hill

 I currently teach a variety of courses in the areas of religion and theology, including Christianity in the United States, Religious Pluralism in America, Theology and American Culture, and Anabaptist Theology.
 I also teach a First Year Seminar each fall that focuses on Amish life and culture.
 Much of my research and writing over the years has focused on Amish life, including Amish Grace: How Forgiveness Transcended Tragedy, a book that examines the Amish response to the 2006 Nickel Mines school shooting; and The Amish Way: Patient Faith in a Perilous World

 I’ve taught at Messiah College since 1997, when I completed my doctorate in American religious history at the University of North Carolina at Chapel Hill.
 Moving from North Carolina to Grantham was a “coming home” of sorts, returning to the college where I had done my undergraduate work, worked in student government, and played on the baseball team.

-My life away from Messiah College revolves around my family, which includes my wife Valerie, a freelance writer and editor, and three growing boys—Samuel (12), Isaiah (10), and Henry (8).
-We all love to read, we play lots of sports together, and in the summertime we like to camp and hike (Acadia National Park is our favorite place).
+My life away from Messiah College revolves around my family, which includes my wife Valerie, an editor at Herald Press, and three growing boys—Samuel (16), Isaiah (14), and Henry (12).
+We all love to read, we play lots of sports together, and in the summertime we like to camp and hike.
+Acadia National Park is our favorite place, though we’re looking forward to a trip this summer that will take us to Glacier National Park, Yellowstone, and the Grand Tetons.
 We attend the Slate Hill Mennonite Church in Camp Hill.